damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 ### More Default Dashboards

 Did you know you can change the page you see when you sign in to GitLab?
-We've now made it possible to also make that page Groups or even Todos, thanks to the contribution of [Elias W.][elias]!
+We've now made it possible to also make that page Groups or even Todos ([!3379]), thanks to the contribution of [Elias W.][elias]!
 That means you can set the Dashboard to be:

 - Projects (default)
 - Starred Projects